VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 - `Table` - displays query results as a table.
 - `JSON` - displays raw JSON response from [HTTP API](#http-api).

-This is the first version that has minimal functionality.
-It comes with the following limitations:
+This is the first version that has minimal functionality and may contain bugs.

-- The number of query results is always limited to 1000 lines.
-Iteratively add more specific [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters) to the query in order to get full response with less than 1000 lines.
-- Queries are always executed against [tenant](https://docs.victoriametrics.com/victorialogs/#multitenancy) `0`.

-These limitations will be removed in future versions.

-To get around the current limitations, you can use an alternative - the [command line interface](#command-line).
+It is recommended trying [command line interface](#command-line), which has no known bugs :)

 ## Command-line

 VictoriaLogs integrates well with `curl` and other command-line tools during querying because of the following features:

-- VictoriaLogs sends the matching log entries to the response stream as soon as they are found.
+- Matching log entries are sent to the response stream as soon as they are found.
-  This allows forwarding the response stream to arbitrary [Unix pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix)).
+  This allows forwarding the response stream to arbitrary [Unix pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix)) without waiting until the response finishes.
-- VictoriaLogs automatically adjusts query execution speed to the speed of the client, which reads the response stream.
+- Query execution speed is automatically adjusted to the speed of the client, which reads the response stream.
   For example, if the response stream is piped to `less` command, then the query is suspended until the `less` command reads the next block from the response stream.
-- VictoriaLogs automatically cancels query execution when the client closes the response stream.
+- Query is automatically canceled when the client closes the response stream.
   For example, if the query response is piped to `head` command, then VictoriaLogs stops executing the query when the `head` command closes the response stream.

-These features allow executing queries at command-line interface, which potentially select billions of rows, without the risk of high resource usage (CPU, RAM, disk IO) at VictoriaLogs server.
+These features allow executing queries at command-line interface, which potentially select billions of rows, without the risk of high resource usage (CPU, RAM, disk IO) at VictoriaLogs.

 For example, the following query can return very big number of matching log entries (e.g. billions) if VictoriaLogs contains many log messages with the `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word):